kmayerb/tcrdist2/README.md

   pip install git+https://github.com/kmayerb/tcrdist2.git@API2
 ```

 To test out code used in the documented examples.
 Create a venv.
-Install tcrdist2.
-Install [fishersapi](https://github.com/agartland/fishersapi).
+Install tcrdist2 with all dependencies.

 ```bash
 python3 -m venv ./tenv